-Cody Fleming enters his fifth season with the Gauchos and the fourth as the program’s Associate Head Coach.
-Responsible for the Throws, Decathlon, Heptathlon and High Jump.
+Cody Fleming is in his seventh season with the Gauchos and the sixth as the program’s Associate Head Coach.
+Responsible for the Throws and Combined Events.

-In four seasons, Fleming’s athletes have won 13 Big West Championships in five different events, set 6 school records and qualified for the NCAA Preliminary Round 21 times.
-His athletes have produced a total of 30 Big West medals.
-Fleming has guided three athletes to the NCAA Championships in the Javelin, Hammer and Decathlon.
+Since the start of the 2012 season, Fleming’s athletes have won 18 Big West Championships in six different events, set 6 school records and qualified for the NCAA Preliminary Round 33 times.
+His athletes have produced a total of 45 Big West medals.
+At UCSB, Fleming has guided six athletes to the NCAA Championships in the Javelin, Hammer, High Jump, Heptathlon and Decathlon.

-Since 2012, Fleming has developed 32 different Big West scorers.
+Since 2012, Fleming has developed 44 different Big West scoring athletes.

 Fleming helped two throwers advance to the NCAA Championships in 2015- Albert Hughes and Thomas Gore-Schreck.
-Hughes had a season best throw of 209'3 in the hammer, advancing to the NCAA Final with a clutch third attempt at the NCAA West Regional.
-Gore-Schreck erased a fifteen year old UCSB record in the javelin and had a season best throw of 234'3.
+Hughes had a season best throw of 209'3 in the hammer while Gore-Schreck erased a fifteen year old UCSB record in the javelin and had a season best throw of 234'3.

-Derek Masterson took home his second consecutive decathlon championship and upped his personal best to 7631 at the TGA Invite in Dallas later in June, a school record with the new scoring tables.
+Also in 2013, Derek Masterson took home his second consecutive decathlon championship and upped his personal best to 7631, a school record on the new scoring tables.
 Masterson, also a talented javelin specialist claimed his third career Big West Championship by winning the javelin with a lifetime best heave of 218’3.
-Sophomore Albert Hughes took second in the Big West hammer in his first season competing in the event with a 183’2 personal best.
 Fleming also guided Mitch Haag to a third consecutive Big West win in the high jump.
 Haag’s personal best of 7’2 ½ puts him second all-time in the UCSB record book.

 The women were led by Irene Kujore, who would go on to win the shot and hammer at the Big West Championships and add silver in the discus.
 2012 was a break out year for Kujore, who also found success indoors in the weight throw with a season best of 64’9 ¼- establishing the benchmark for the UCSB indoor record board.